trend-narrative

 )

-# Store insights in database, inspect programmatically, etc.
+# Store insights in a database, inspect programmatically, etc.

 result = get_relationship_narrative(